How to Create a Student Design Portfolio for HSC English Extension 2 Major Work?

 You’ve got a huge major work to complete and, of course, you also have to include your lovely little friend… the design portfolio!
-While creating a design portfolio can seem like a big slog, it’s super necessary to bring purpose and creativity to the product you are creating - believe or not, there is a reason why they make us do it!
+While creating a design portfolio can seem like a big slog, it is necessary to bring purpose and creativity to the product you are creating.
 We will share our tips for creating a student design portfolio, considering its purpose, what to actually include and finally how to present it all.

-A design portfolio is there to illustrate the design process - from the crazy whirlwind of your initial ideas to the logical evaluation of your final product.
-It should therefore show the reader this clear evolution, representing the ‘flow’ of ideation from start to finish.
+A design portfolio is there to illustrate the design process - from the crazy whirlwind of your initial ideas, to the logical evaluation of your final product.
+It should therefore show the reader the ‘flow’ of ideation from start to finish.

-It’s important that you represent the process in a clear, logical and cohesive way.
-It’s very likely that your ideas will evolve as you spend more time experimenting and researching so make sure you record this all as you go – and don’t worry about presenting it all perfectly in the early days.
-You’ll figure out how you want to represent your ideas and thoughts in a creative way (that is reflective of your project) as you go.
+It’s important that you represent the process in a clear, logical, and cohesive way.
+It’s very likely that your ideas will evolve as you spend more time experimenting and researching, so make sure you record this all as you go!
+And do not worry about presenting it all perfectly in the early days.
+You’ll figure out how you want to represent your ideas and thoughts in a creative way that is reflective of your project as you go.

 Just a quick side note: remember to include ‘impact on final design’ statements at the end of each component of the portfolio – it shows why your research or task was relevant to the project and underpins the broader purpose.
-Ultimately, you always want to be thinking about the ‘why’ ...
-Why am I creating this product?
-Why am I researching this?
-Why should I use this technique/ material?
-(I think you get the gist).
+Ultimately, you always want to be thinking about the ‘why’:

 While the specific content and presentation of the portfolio is in your hands, you should aim to broadly include the following topics: